The fear of the Lord is a fountain of life, turning a person from the snares of death~ Proverbs 14:27

 The human heart is a spiritually delicate and fragile thing.
 Most folks are born with a natural bent toward revering the Creator and with a measure of empathy towards others.
 That is not to say that people are born morally perfect, they are not.
 However, most young children hurt when other people hurt, love God (unless taught otherwise) and desperately want to make God happy.
 This is what the Apostle Paul meant when he wrote that the law of God and the truth of God’s existence are written on the human heart (Romans 2:14-16).

-This is where we are at as a culture.
+This is where we are living as a culture.

-Folks get more wound-up over a dentist from Minnesota killing a lion in Zimbabwe than they do over the deaths of millions of preborn humans.
+Folks get more wound-up over the death of a litter of puppies or a monkey than they do over the deaths of millions of preborn humans.
 No one is concerned that adolescents are having their sexual attitudes shaped by the vilest forms of pornography imaginable.
 But everyone gets their knickers in a knot if there is even the slightest hint of sexism coming from some silly article in a women’s magazine.

 Christians cannot stop the slide into moral oblivion in the lives of others.
 We are not called to police the behavior of non-believers.
 We are commanded to consider how our actions and attitudes affect all people.

-Christians who view pornography financially support and validate an industry that exploits women and sometimes even children, enslaves millions, and creates a market for prostitution.
-When Christians divorce because they “just aren’t happy anymore,” we cheapen a sacred ceremony and make it considerably easier for others to do the same.
-When we mimic the sexual standards of the unsaved we give license to others and increase the odds of compounding our sin of immorality with the sin of abortion.
-When we snicker at sinful behavior we minimize and mock the sacrifice Christ made for that sin.
+Christians who choose to view pornography financially support and validate an industry that exploits women and sometimes even children, enslaves millions, and creates a market for prostitution.
+When Christians divorce because they “just aren’t happy anymore,” they cheapen a sacred ceremony and make it considerably easier for others to do the same (Matthew 5:31-32).
+When we mimic the sexual standards of the unsaved we give license to others and increase the odds of compounding our sin of immorality with the sin of abortion (1st Thessalonians 4:3-8, 1st Corinthians 6:9-10, 1st Corinthians 6:18).

 Being a Christian is about more than having our sins forgiven and getting to spend eternity in heaven.
 Being a Christian is about more than being nice and loving people.
 Being a Christian is about doing all of life God’s way, all the time.
-God’s way is rarely easy.
+God’s way is rarely easy (Matthew 7:13-14).

-God calls us to a life of holiness, selflessness, genuine goodness, and social distinctiveness.
+God calls us to a life of holiness, selflessness, genuine goodness, and social distinctiveness (Romans 1:7, Ephesians 1:4, Galatians 5:22, 2nd Peter 1:3-11).
 When all of us who call ourselves Christians choose the narrow path we are called to, then, and only then, will we become the preserving and sanctifying influence our world so obviously needs right now.